top of page

 2. Fraudulent Check Offense

-If you were convicted of a first offense misdemeanor under the Fraudulent Check Law, and one year has passed since the date of your conviction without additional fraudulent check charges, Section 34-11-90 allows for expungement.
-This provision enables individuals to clear a bad check arrest and conviction, provided it was a first offense misdemeanor, with no subsequent convictions during the one-year period.
+If you were convicted of a 1st offense misdemeanor under the Fraudulent Check Law, and 1 year has passed since the date of your conviction without additional fraudulent check charges, Section 34-11-90 allows for expungement.
+This provision enables individuals to clear a bad check arrest and conviction, provided it was a first offense misdemeanor, with no subsequent convictions during the 1-year period.

 3. Municipal or Magistrate Level Offenses

-• Three years have elapsed since the date of conviction.
+• 3 years have elapsed since the date of conviction.

 • No additional convictions were incurred during that period.